YP28/RolesPermissions/README.md

     }
 }
 ```

-### Management of Roles and Permissions
-There are some post-routes defined in the module to manage the basics of the roles and permissions.
-These however, are not fully implemented yet.

 ## Bugs or problems
 If you're having problems implementing the module or found bugs in it, please open in issue in this repository so it will help others.